scientisst/BioSPPy/CONTRIBUTING.md

 git push origin your-feature-name
 ```

 Then, in your forked repository, you will see a "Contribute" button.
 Click on it and then select "Open pull request".
-Make sure make a PR to the `main` branch of the `scientisst/biosppy` repository.
+Make sure to make a PR to the `main` branch of the `scientisst/biosppy` repository.
 Please provide a clear title and description for your PR.
 Include a summary of the changes you have made and any relevant information that will help the maintainers review your code.

 <img src='docs/images/pr_button.png' width='400'>